vxcoelho/BuildamealAI/replit.md

 - **Host Configuration:** `0.0.0.0` for cloud deployment compatibility
 - **Database:** SQLAlchemy with PostgreSQL support
 - **Circular Import Fix:** Moved `db = SQLAlchemy()` to models.py, use `db.init_app(app)` in main.py
+- **Auto-Initialization:** Database tables and seed data automatically created on app startup
+  - `db.create_all()` runs in app context at startup
+  - 10 sample recipes auto-seeded if Recipe table is empty
+  - Works seamlessly with both SQLite (local) and PostgreSQL (Railway)

 ### Data Storage